top of page

 The awesome 2030 UN Sustainable Development Goals (SDGs) were designed to be implemented at both national and local levels.

 Background: there are 17 SDGs with 169 targets and 232 indicators.
 See the Wikipedia article and the SDG Tracker.
 The SDG Index page includes a link for a 2019 US Cities Sustainable Development Report.
 San Francisco - Oakland - Hayward is at the top of the list showing the area is at 70 percent fulfillment of the SDG targets.
-SDSN USA has a useful report on a Feb 2022 report about localizing the SDGs in the US.
+Here is a page about SDSN USA

 The Global Taskforce of Local and Regional Governments was created in 2013 to provide cities and states an avenue for concerted input to the SDG process.
-The Taskforce Resources page includes many links to 2023 publications.
-United Cities and Local Governments (UCLG) has learning modules for localizing the SDGs and for building resilience locally.
+The Taskforce Resources page includes a link to a report to the 2019 UN High Level Political Forum, which meets annually to promote the SDGs.
+The 2019 “Towards the Localization of the SDGs” report was jointly put together by the Taskforce and United Cities and Local Governments.
+UCLG has a program devoted to localizing the SDGs with many learning modules and other resources.

 There is much more.
 Here is a list of pages with resources for localizing the SDGs: